burt202/rjs-redundancy-checker/readme.md

 ### Usage (requires NodeJS)

-* change the options in `config.json` for you project
+* change the options in `config.json` for your project
 * run `node run.js`

 ### Options